mmmmermmmm1/slam-ransomware-builder/README.md

 - the builder is available in English and Spanish.
 - you can set any color in the background or in the text, set a random color every time you start the program or set the builder to rainbow mode.
 - you can view a log while compiling the ransomware to see the bugs or whatever, logs are also saved.
+- you can check if you are using the latest version and download the latest version if you don't have it.
+- you can limit the size of files to be encrypted.
+- you can block sites (youtube, avast.com, etc...).
+- file names can also be encrypted (with base64)
+- there are messages that help you and describe some confusing functions when you put the mouse for a few seconds on one of them
 - the password is base64 encrypted to make it slightly more difficult to extract the password if the ransomware is decompiled.

 # slam mbr builder alpha